zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 ### Portable Configmaps

 A similar API resource to Secrets is the ConfigMap, except the data is not encoded.
 In keeping with the concept of decoupling in Kubernetes, using a ConfigMap decouples a container image from configuration artifacts.
-They store data as sets of key-value pairs or plain configuration files in any format.
-The data can come from a collection of files or all files in a directory.
-It can also be populated from a literal value.

-A ConfigMap can be used in several different ways.
-A Pod can use the data as environmental variables from one or more sources.
-The values contained inside can be passed to commands inside the pod.
-A Volume or a file in a Volume can be created, including different names and particular access modes.
-In addition, cluster components like controllers can use the data. ​

 Let's say you have a file on your local filesystem called __config.js__.
 You can create a ConfigMap that contains this file.
 The configmap object will have a __data__ section containing the content of the file: